 We recognize and honour that we are on unceded and stolen native land.
-This includes the territories of the Musqueam, Skxwú7mesh-ulh (pronounced Squamish or Skohomish), Stó:lo and Tsleil-Waututh (pronounced slay-wa-tooth, aka Burrard) nations.
-By acknowledging this complexity, and acknowledging the privilege we have as settlers on this land, we wish to take steps to stop the further perpetuation of colonization of people and the land.
+This includes the territories of the Musqueam, Skxwú7mesh-ulh (pronounced Squamish or Skohomish), Stó:lo and Tsleil-Waututh (pronounced: slay-wa-tooth, aka Burrard) nations.
+By acknowledging this, and acknowledging the privilege that those of us who are settlers have on this land, we wish to take steps to stop the further perpetuation of colonization of people and the land.
 Many of the skills we practice and teach have come from a long line of oral tradition and daily use.
 We are grateful for the teachers we have had in our lives and for the people who continue to hold the tradition of these skills.

 Curiosity-led and student-driven

 To support full self-expression in every child, we find the experience of being in nature provides children with the skills, tools, and space they need to develop their natural gifts.
 Using a passion and curiosity based approach, our teaching is guided by the children.
 As the mentors get to know them, learning is shaped around these interests, and children are led into deep self-discovery and reverence for nature.